 Deploy the NDepend TFS plugin

-To deploy on TFS version 20XX (TFS2013 supported for now, TFS2015 not supported, TFS2017 and VSTS supported see more here), in the directory $NDependInstallationDirectory$\Integration\TFS\TFS20XX start the executable NDepend.TFS20XX.Deploy.exe.
+To deploy on TFS version 20XX (TFS2013 supported for now, TFS2015 not supported, TFS2017+ and Azure DevOps supported see more here), in the directory $NDependInstallationDirectory$\Integration\TFS\TFS20XX start the executable NDepend.TFS20XX.Deploy.exe.
 The UI below is shown.
 You just need to connect to the Team Projects Collection on which you wish to deploy the NDepend TFS plugin, select the controller(s), and eventually customize the paths where the NDepend assemblies and Build template will be deployed on the server.

 Notice that 2 templates are provided, to handle both TFVC (TFS Version Control) and Git scenarios.